clechasseur/exsb/README.md

 # exsb
-Simple tool to download and backup your Exercism solutions
+Simple tool to download and backup your Exercism solutions (_In progress_)